awenfranklinuts/vend88-agent-portal/agent-portal-website/docs/GENERATE_FORM_API.md

    - Default expiration: 30 days from generation
    - After expiration, token should not be valid for form submission
    - Status should change to "expired" automatically

+4. **One-Time Use Enforcement:**
+   - Once a form is submitted using a token, the token **must not** accept another submission
+   - Token status changes from "pending" to "submitted" upon form submission
+   - Subsequent validation requests should return `used: true`
+   - Display clear message: "This registration form has already been submitted.
+Each link can only be used once."
+   - If customer needs to make changes, admin must approve/reject and create a new token if necessary

 ### Database Storage
 When a token is generated, store the following in the database: